 About the Opposition

 The web of anti-private water activist groups is hard to untangle as many of the groups share resources, research, messaging and even staff to block solutions offered by water professionals.
-Since 2011, Food & Water Watch has received $120 million in anonymous funding, raising questions about who is really controlling their agenda.
+Since 2011, Food & Water Watch has received more than $130 million in anonymous funding, raising questions about who is really controlling their agenda.
 Further, numerous community foundations are complicit, serving as the vehicle through which funding is anonymously funneled to activists.
 These ideological opposition groups oppose common sense, bipartisan solutions without offering realistic alternatives.

 Click logos to learn more